Diamondbacks vs. Brewers Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks' Ryne Nelson (3-4) will make his 15th start of the season.
+- Zac Gallen (8-2) will take to the mound for the Diamondbacks and make his 16th start of the season.

+- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

+- Gallen will look to finish five or more innings for the sixth start in a row.

 |Opponent